dabamos/openadms-node/docs/openadms-node-modules.rst

 Loading the Module
 ^^^^^^^^^^^^^^^^^^

-Add the following line to the ``modules`` section of the configuration file to load the VirtualDTM:
+Add the VirtualDTM to the ``modules`` section of the core configuration:

 .. code:: javascript